-Ebert suggests one of the bests things you can do is line up subject support and time management help as soon as possible rather than waiting until everybody’s stressed out in January.
+Ebert suggests one of the best things you can do is line up subject support and time management help as soon as possible rather than waiting until everybody’s stressed out in January.

-“Even if the majority of the work is going to start then and it’s not going to be realistic for the student to do a lot over break.
-Just know that this is coming and go into the break with a plan so that when January comes, you have somebody in your child’s court.”
+“Even if the majority of the work is going to start, then it’s not going to be realistic for the student to do a lot over break.
+Just know that this is coming, and go into the break with a plan so that when January comes, you have somebody in your child’s court.”

-Our subject tutors, test prep experts, and executive function coaches can help make a plan now to help your student start strong in 2022.
+Together, we can make a plan now to help your student start strong in 2024.